Consumer Food Waste

 Stay Updated On The ReFED Catalytic Grant Fund

 We'll be sharing out regular updates on upcoming information sessions and open calls for grantees via email.
 To receive updates, please complete the form below.
 For media inquiries or general questions, please email us at [email protected].
 Interested in contributing to the Catalytic Grant Fund?
-Please email Alexandria Coari at [email protected].
+Please email Angel Veza at [email protected]

 Questions about this Open Call?
 We’d love to hear from you.